Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 More Creative Halloween Dessert Ideas

-- Preheat oven to 350 degrees.
-Line cookie sheets with silicone liners or parchment paper.
+- Preheat oven to 350℉.
+Line cookie sheets with parchment paper and set aside.

 - Add cake mix, eggs, and oil to a large bowl.
 Mix well to combine.